Long-tailed Skipper

 Photographs by Susan Leach Snyder

-Adult long-tailed skippers are often seen on the porterweed, especially in Garden 1.
-They are most common in the fall when large numbers migrate to Florida from northern states.
-Below at left is a long-tailed skipper flying to get nectar from a porterweed blossom.
-At right, it is feeding.
+The adult butterflies are most commonly seen along the Ecotone Trail in the fall when large numbers migrate to Florida from northern states.
+At left a long-tailed skipper was photographed flying to get nectar from a porterweed blossom in Garden 1.

-Another distinctive characteristic of this butterfly is the blue scales on its abdomen and at the base of its hindwings.
-The butterfly below is thought to be a long-tailed skipper that somehow lost its tails.
+Another distinctive characteristic of this butterfly is the blue scales on its abdomen and at the base of its hind wings.
+The butterfly at left is thought to be a long-tailed skipper that has lost its tails.
 Perhaps a predator attacked it... or perhaps the tails just never developed.
 Whatever the case, it's a strange looking long-tailed skipper.

 ___________________________________